ykat0/capital/README.md

 optional arguments:
-  -h, --help          show this help message and exit --dtw <STR>         path to the directory for a figure on dynamic time warping. unless specified, the figure will be saved in each gene file in
+  -h, --help          show this help message and exit --dtw <STR>         path to the directory for a figure on dynamic time warping.
+Unless specified, the figure will be saved in each gene file in
-                      the alignment directory.
+                      the alignment directory
-  --dyn <STR>         path to the directory for a figure on gene expression dynamics. unless specified, the figure will be saved in each gene file
+  --dyn <STR>         path to the directory for a figure on gene expression dynamics.
+Unless specified, the figure will be saved in each gene file
-                      in the alignment directory.
-  --data1-name <STR>  data1 name on the plot --data2-name <STR>  data2 name on the plot
+                      in the alignment directory --data1-name <STR>  data1 name on the plot --data2-name <STR>  data2 name on the plot
 ```